eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/nagios-plugins.rst

 This taskfile is executed only if the folder :bash:`/usr/local/nagios/libexec` is not empty.
 This state is registered in the taskfile :bash:`nagios-plugins-installed.yml`, with the module **find**.

-For more information about this registers read the section :ref:`nagios-plugins-installed.yml`.
+For more information about these registers read the section :ref:`nagios-plugins-installed.yml`.

 The installation process consist on downloading, uncompressing, configuring and compiling the plugin.